Goddo

-Goddo was a Canadian rock band formed in Scarborough, Ontario, in 1975.
+Goddo is a Canadian rock band formed in Scarborough, Ontario, in 1975.
 Goddo had mixed major label success from the mid-1970s to the early 1980s.
 After reforming in 1989, they revived their career with several new studio and 'best of' packages.
 Goddo signed to Bullseye Records of Canada.
 Goddo disbanded after their last show on December 15, 2018, at the Phoenix Concert Theatre in Toronto.
 Goddo's last show with the original recording lineup of Greg Godovitz (lead vocals, bass, guitars), Gino Scarpelli (guitars, backing vocals, bass), and Doug Inglis (drums, backing vocals, percussion) was at Spot 1 Grill & Music Hall, Brampton, in October 2018.